03 8344 8034

-Simon is a NHMRC and senior research fellow based at the Peter Doherty Institute for infection and immunity.
-He led a community-based trial that successfully increased sexually transmitted infection (STI) and viral hepatitis testing and improved management of these infections among young Aboriginal people in regional towns in New South Wales.
-He is a graduate of the Master of Applied Epidemiology, a field epidemiology degree where he evaluated Australia’s National perinatal surveillance system and investigated a foodborne outbreak in Western Sydney.
-Simon previously worked in international development with AusAID in Canberra, the Australian Embassy in Bangkok, a local Thai non-government organisation in Bangkok and CARE international in Hanoi, Vietnam.
-He has an interest in field epidemiology that has clear community benefits.
+Simon is a National Health & Medical Research Council (NHMRC) and senior research fellow based in the Department of Infectious Diseases, Peter Doherty Institute for Infection and Immunity.
+He is the lead of the Indigenous Health Cross-cutting Discipline at the Peter Doherty Institute.
+Currently he is working on a project that examines Aboriginal peoples’ perspectives of COVID-19 restrictions, mask wearing and vaccines.
+He led a community-based trial that successfully tripled sexually transmitted infection (STI) and viral hepatitis testing and improved the management of these infections among young Aboriginal people in regional New South Wales.
+He is a graduate of the Master of Applied Epidemiology, a field epidemiology degree where he evaluated Australia’s National perinatal surveillance system and investigated a foodborne outbreak in Sydney.

 - 2020 – Dyason fellowship (Funder: Edward Clarence Dyason Fund); $5,000

 - 2019 – Endeavour Research Leadership Award (Funder: Department of Education and training); $24,000

 - 2017-2021 – Early career researcher fellowship (Funder: NHMRC); $419,768

 - 2016 – Fulbright postdoctoral scholarship (Funder: Fulbright Commission); $42,000

 - 2016 – Health service access of young Aboriginal people (Funder: Uni Melbourne); $40,000

 - 2015-2017 – McKenzie Postdoctoral fellowship, (Funder: University of Melbourne); $240,000